alextianyf/CS50P/README.md

 # CS50P
-Harvard CS50 - Python problem set
+This is Harvard CS50P Partial Python problem set

+Note: This repo is only created for learning purpose